 Take the Sew Distinctive Class

 Do you have some favorite scraps that want to become a unique garment?
 Get them out and start combining them with other fabric in your stash.
-Join in the fun at the SSE by taking the Sew Distinctive Class, part one and two on either February 24th or 26th at 2PM pacific time (that is 5PM eastern time).
+Join in the fun by joining us at an event.
 You will be inspired to get busy designing and sewing.

 Stay Well and Sew Happy!
 RAE